snap-one/docs-zigbee/source/includes/_2-Control4ZigbeeCertification.md

 1. Set a random channel.
 2. Send out a beacon request.
-3. Handle incoming beacons responses for the ZigBee-Pro specified active scan duration of 3, or 138 milliseconds (note that nodes must match the node they are joining, meaning zserver, parent routers, and all end devices must use the same scan duration).
+3. Handle incoming beacons responses for the ZigBee-Pro specified active scan duration of 3, or 138 milliseconds (note that nodes must match the node they are joining, meaning Zserver, parent routers, and all end devices must use the same scan duration).
 Store up to 16 PAN candidates, each being stored if all of the following criteria are true:

 - Beacon response has the "permit joining" flag set to true.
 - The stack profile matches the ZigBee-Pro stack profile (2 for secure ZigBee-Pro devices, 0 for non-secure).